-As of March 31, 2018, the Company has paid \$10.0 million as an upfront payment and \$5.0 million in development funding to Censa.
-In addition, the Company accrued \$5.0 million related to a development milestone payable to Censa within 45 days of achievement.
-The Company capitalized the upfront payment and accrued milestone, and expensed the development funding paid.
-The Company is treating the upfront payment and milestone, both of which are compensation for the purchase option, as a cost-method investment with a total carrying value of \$15.0 million as March 31, 2018.
+Through June 30, 2018, the Company has paid Censa \$10.0 million as an upfront payment, \$9.6 million in development funding, and \$5.0 million related to a development milestone.
+The Company capitalized the upfront and milestone payments, and expensed the development funding paid.
+The Company is treating the upfront payment and milestone payment, both of which are compensation for the Option, as a cost-method investment with a total carrying value of \$15.0 million as of June 30, 2018.
 The Company's maximum exposure to loss related to this VIE is limited to the carrying value of its investment.